-Start the day with a coffee & some gourmandises in Maison Marou, a famous mouthwatering chocolate factory / gourmet cafe. -167-169, Calmette, Phường Nguyễn Thái Bình, Quận 1
+Start the day with CHOCOLATE in Maison Marou, a famous mouthwatering chocolate factory / gourmet cafe.
+Try the éclair au chocolat… you won’t regret it. :) -167-169, Calmette, Phường Nguyễn Thái Bình, Quận 1

 Walk by the Reunification Palace, known as the site of the end of Vietnam War during the fall of Saigon on April 1975.
 Then head to the War Remnants Museum for a tough yet very interesting visit.
 The museum is not advised for young kids as some/most images are shocking, but there is a big room for them to play with toys, teddy bears, books and even outfits to dress up. -28 Võ Văn Tần, Phường 6, Quận 3

 Try to change your mind after that, with some REAL good street food at Baba’s Bun Thit.
 Founded by a Vietnamese-French couple, this restaurant is committed to serve only fresh ingredients, with no additives sugars or glutamate.
 Street food as it should always be : simple and healthy.
 The chef uses a traditional grandmother’s Bun thit recipe (cold rice-vermicelli noodle topped with grilled pork, fresh herbs, fresh salad, bean sprouts, peanuts and fish sauce) , and the result is DELICIOUS!
 Perfect option for a “clean” street food. -175C Cô Giang, Phường Cô Giang, Quận 1